tcltk/tcl/doc/markdown/clock.md

 ## Parameters

 *count*
 : An integer representing a count of some unit of time.
-See **CLOCK ARITHMETIC** for the details.
+See \fBCLOCK ARITHMETIC\fR for the details.

 *timeVal*
-: An integer value passed to the **clock** command that represents an absolute time as a number of seconds from the *epoch time* of 1 January 1970, 00:00 UTC.
+: An integer value passed to the \fBclock\fR command that represents an absolute time as a number of seconds from the \fIepoch time\fR of 1 January 1970, 00:00 UTC.
 Note that the count of seconds does not include any leap seconds; seconds are counted as if each UTC day has exactly 86400 seconds.
 Tcl responds to leap seconds by speeding or slowing its clock by a tiny fraction for some minutes until it is back in sync with UTC; its data model does not represent minutes that have 59 or 61 seconds.

 *now*
-: Instead of *timeVal* a non-integer value **now** can be used as replacement for today, which is simply interpolated to the run-time as value of **clock seconds**.
-For example: .sp **clock format now -f %a; # current day of the week** .sp **clock add now 1 month; # next month**
+: Instead of \fItimeVal\fR a non-integer value \fBnow\fR can be used as replacement for today, which is simply interpolated to the run-time as value of \fBclock seconds\fR.
+For example: .sp \fBclock format now -f %a; # current day of the week\fR .sp \fBclock add now 1 month; # next month\fR

 *unit*
-: One of the words, **seconds**, **minutes**, **hours**, **days**, **weekdays**, **weeks**, **months**, or **years**.
-Used in conjunction with *count* to identify an interval of time, for example, *3 seconds* or *1 year*.
+: One of the words, \fBseconds\fR, \fBminutes\fR, \fBhours\fR, \fBdays\fR, \fBweekdays\fR, \fBweeks\fR, \fBmonths\fR, or \fByears\fR.
+Used in conjunction with \fIcount\fR to identify an interval of time, for example, \fI3 seconds\fR or \fI1 year\fR.

 ## Options

 **-base** time
-: Specifies that any relative times present in a **clock scan** command are to be given relative to *time*.  *time* must be expressed as a count of nominal seconds from the epoch time of 1 January 1970, 00:00 UTC.
+: Specifies that any relative times present in a \fBclock scan\fR command are to be given relative to \fItime\fR.  \fItime\fR must be expressed as a count of nominal seconds from the epoch time of 1 January 1970, 00:00 UTC.

 **-format** format
-: Specifies the desired output format for **clock format** or the expected input format for **clock scan**.
-The *format* string consists of any number of characters other than the per-cent sign ("**%**") interspersed with any number of *format groups*, which are two- or three-character sequences beginning with the per-cent sign.
-The permissible format groups, and their interpretation, are described under **FORMAT GROUPS**.
+: Specifies the desired output format for \fBclock format\fR or the expected input format for \fBclock scan\fR.
+The \fIformat\fR string consists of any number of characters other than the per-cent sign ("**%**") interspersed with any number of \fIformat groups\fR, which are two- or three-character sequences beginning with the per-cent sign.
+The permissible format groups, and their interpretation, are described under \fBFORMAT GROUPS\fR.
-    On **clock format**, the default format is
+    On \fBclock format\fR, the default format is

     ```
     %a %b %d %H:%M:%S %Z %Y
     ```
-    On **clock scan**, the lack of a **-format** option indicates that a "free format scan" is requested; see **FREE FORM SCAN** for a description of what happens.
+    On \fBclock scan\fR, the lack of a \fB-format\fR option indicates that a "free format scan" is requested; see \fBFREE FORM SCAN\fR for a description of what happens.

 **-gmt** boolean
-: If *boolean* is true, specifies that a time specified to **clock add**, **clock format** or **clock scan** should be processed in UTC.
-If *boolean* is false, the processing defaults to the local time zone.
-This usage is obsolete; the correct current usage is to specify the UTC time zone with "**-timezone** *:UTC*" or any of the equivalent ways to specify it.
+: If \fIboolean\fR is true, specifies that a time specified to \fBclock add\fR, \fBclock format\fR or \fBclock scan\fR should be processed in UTC.
+If \fIboolean\fR is false, the processing defaults to the local time zone.
+This usage is obsolete; the correct current usage is to specify the UTC time zone with "**-timezone** \fI:UTC\fR" or any of the equivalent ways to specify it.

 **-locale** localeName
-: Specifies that locale-dependent scanning and formatting (and date arithmetic for dates preceding the adoption of the Gregorian calendar) is to be done in the locale identified by *localeName*.
-The locale name may be any of the locales acceptable to the **msgcat** package, or it may be the special name *system*, which represents the current locale of the process, or the null string, which represents Tcl's default locale.
+: Specifies that locale-dependent scanning and formatting (and date arithmetic for dates preceding the adoption of the Gregorian calendar) is to be done in the locale identified by \fIlocaleName\fR.
+The locale name may be any of the locales acceptable to the \fBmsgcat\fR package, or it may be the special name \fIsystem\fR, which represents the current locale of the process, or the null string, which represents Tcl's default locale.
-    The effect of locale on scanning and formatting is discussed in the descriptions of the individual format groups under **FORMAT GROUPS**.
-The effect of locale on clock arithmetic is discussed under **CLOCK ARITHMETIC**.
+    The effect of locale on scanning and formatting is discussed in the descriptions of the individual format groups under \fBFORMAT GROUPS\fR.
+The effect of locale on clock arithmetic is discussed under \fBCLOCK ARITHMETIC\fR.

 **-timezone** zoneName
-: Specifies that clock arithmetic, formatting, and scanning are to be done according to the rules for the time zone specified by *zoneName*.
-The permissible values, and their interpretation, are discussed under **TIME ZONES**.
-On subcommands that expect a **-timezone** argument, the default is to use the *current time zone*.
+: Specifies that clock arithmetic, formatting, and scanning are to be done according to the rules for the time zone specified by \fIzoneName\fR.
+The permissible values, and their interpretation, are discussed under \fBTIME ZONES\fR.
+On subcommands that expect a \fB-timezone\fR argument, the default is to use the \fIcurrent time zone\fR.
 The current time zone is determined, in order of preference, by:

-1.     the environment variable **TCL_TZ**.
+1.     the environment variable \fBTCL_TZ\fR.

-2.     the environment variable **TZ**.
+2.     the environment variable \fBTZ\fR.

 3.     on Windows systems, the time zone settings from the Control Panel.

 **-validate** boolean
-: If *boolean* is true (default), **clock scan** will raise an error if the input contains invalid values, e.g. day of month greater than number of days in the month.
+: If \fIboolean\fR is true (default), \fBclock scan\fR will raise an error if the input contains invalid values, e.g. day of month greater than number of days in the month.
 If specified as false, the command makes an adjustment to bring values within acceptable range.
-See **SCANNING TIMES** for details.
+See \fBSCANNING TIMES\fR for details.

-If none of these is present, the C **localtime** and **mktime** functions are used to attempt to convert times between local and Greenwich.
+If none of these is present, the C \fBlocaltime\fR and \fBmktime\fR functions are used to attempt to convert times between local and Greenwich.
 On 32-bit systems, this approach is likely to have bugs, particularly for times that lie outside the window (approximately the years 1902 to 2037) that can be represented in a 32-bit integer.

 # Clock arithmetic

-The **clock add** command performs clock arithmetic on a value (expressed as nominal seconds from the epoch time of 1 January 1970, 00:00 UTC) given as its first argument.
-The remaining arguments (other than the possible **-timezone**, **-locale** and **-gmt** options) are integers and keywords in alternation, where the keywords are chosen from **seconds**, **minutes**, **hours**, **days**, **weekdays**, **weeks**, **months**, or **years**.
+The \fBclock add\fR command performs clock arithmetic on a value (expressed as nominal seconds from the epoch time of 1 January 1970, 00:00 UTC) given as its first argument.
+The remaining arguments (other than the possible \fB-timezone\fR, \fB-locale\fR and \fB-gmt\fR options) are integers and keywords in alternation, where the keywords are chosen from \fBseconds\fR, \fBminutes\fR, \fBhours\fR, \fBdays\fR, \fBweekdays\fR, \fBweeks\fR, \fBmonths\fR, or \fByears\fR.

-Addition of seconds, minutes and hours is fairly straightforward; the given time increment (times sixty for minutes, or 3600 for hours) is simply added to the *timeVal* given to the **clock add** command.
+Addition of seconds, minutes and hours is fairly straightforward; the given time increment (times sixty for minutes, or 3600 for hours) is simply added to the \fItimeVal\fR given to the \fBclock add\fR command.
 The result is interpreted as a nominal number of seconds from the Epoch.

-Surprising results may be obtained when crossing a point at which a leap second is inserted or removed; the **clock add** command simply ignores leap seconds and therefore assumes that times come in sequence, 23:59:58, 23:59:59, 00:00:00.
+Surprising results may be obtained when crossing a point at which a leap second is inserted or removed; the \fBclock add\fR command simply ignores leap seconds and therefore assumes that times come in sequence, 23:59:58, 23:59:59, 00:00:00.
 This assumption is handled by the fact that Tcl's model of time reacts to leap seconds by speeding or slowing the clock by a miniscule amount until Tcl's time is back in step with the world.

 The fact that adding and subtracting hours is defined in terms of absolute time means that it will add fixed amounts of time in time zones that observe summer time (Daylight Saving Time).
-For example, the following code sets the value of **x** to **04:00:00** because the clock has changed in the interval in question.
+For example, the following code sets the value of \fBx\fR to \fB04:00:00\fR because the clock has changed in the interval in question.

 ```
 set s [clock scan {2004-10-30 05:00:00} \